JonathanMEdwards/subtext10/doc/language.md

 ```
 '2+2' match-expr?() ~AST eval-expr() =?
 4
 ```
-matches the string `2+2`, pulls out the AST result and inputs it to `eval-expr` to get the final result 4.
+matches the text `2+2`, pulls out the AST result and inputs it to `eval-expr` to get the final result 4.

 We can simplify the above solution by eliminating the definition of `expr`,  instead defining it implicitly inside `match-expr?` and then redefining `eval-expr` to take it as input.
 We use the ability for the extra blocks inside try-clauses to asemble a choice rather than using one defined previoously.